EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Arcane_Spells.md

 ## Skill enhance

-Enchances one stat to maximum value and increases Stat test to Specialized
+Enchances one stat to maximum value and increases Stat test to Specialized.
+Also posible to gain urgency status (basicly dnd haste)

 ## Spell level 4